ModelOriented/survex/README.md

 ## Overview

 Survival analysis is a task dealing with time-to-event prediction.
 Aside from the well-understood models like CPH, many more complex models have recently emerged, but most lack interpretability.
-Due to a functional type of prediction, either in the form of survival function or cumulative hazard function, standard model-agnostic explanations cannot be applied directly.
+Due to a functional type of prediction, either in the form of a survival function or a cumulative hazard function, standard model-agnostic explanations cannot be applied directly.

 The `survex` package provides model-agnostic explanations for machine learning survival models.
 It is based on the [`DALEX` package](https://github.com/ModelOriented/DALEX).
 If you're unfamiliar with explainable machine learning, consider referring to the [Explanatory Model Analysis](https://ema.drwhy.ai) book -- most of the methods included in `survex` extend these described in EMA and implemented in `DALEX` but to models with functional output.